140mm Fans for Talon

 - a bit of PWM noise at low rpm; low-pitched, not annoying

-- extra-thick fan - adds visual mass to Talon
+- extra-thick fan - adds visual mass to the Talon system

 Share